josebarbamontoya/chrono-sta/code/README.txt

 1. In a terminal, create a directory (e.g., '1000_gene_speciestree') and copy the sub-timetrees in Newick format with the extension .nwk, along with the 'chronosta.py' script located inside the 'code' directory:

-In a terminal, create a directory (e.g., '1000_gene_speciestree') and copy the sub-timetrees in Newick format with the extension .nwk, along with the 'chronosta.py' script located inside the 'code' directory:

     mkdir /Users/barba/chrono-sta/examples/1000_gene_speciestree
     cp *.nwk /Users/barba/chrono-sta/examples/1000_gene_speciestree
     cp chronosta.py /Users/barba/chrono-sta/examples/1000_gene_speciestree